NAF Engineering Academy (BHS & JBHS)

-Introduction to Computer Science or AP Computer Science
+Introduction to Computer Science or AP Computer Science (BHS ONLY)

-Intro to Computer Science is a year long hands-on class that explores computer science concepts of computer terminology and architecture, software, the Internet and web design, and Java programming.
+Intro to Computer Science is a year-long hands-on class that explores computer science concepts of computer terminology and architecture, software, the Internet and web design, and Java programming.
 The major focus of the course involves an extensive academic study of computer science concepts using the Java programming language.
 Topics included here are console input and output, programming calculations and operator precedence, predefined Java Math methods, control statements (if-else, for, while) and object-oriented programming.
-Students who successfully complete this class have been well prepared to take AP Computer Science A the following year
+Students who successfully complete this class have been well prepared to take AP Computer Science A the following year.

 Physics or AP Physics